Abraxas3d/deviations/help/README.md

 String for the relevant block: "it is a numbers game it is a numbers game it is a numbers game D3 is 6 D8 is 8 D7 is 9 B9 is 8 B2 is 2 B8 is 1 H4 is 2 I9 is 1 H8 is 7 H2 is 5 G2 is 6 G9 is 9 H1 is 9 C4 is 9 B4 is 4 B6 is 6 E4 is 8 F4 is 1 A5 is 7 B1 is 5 F6 is 4 G4 is 7 A1 is 6 A3 is 4 B3 is 9 E5 is 6 G3 is 3 H6 is 3 E3 is 5 G7 is 8 G6 is 1 I2 is 7 C2 is 3 E9 is 4 F3 is 7 I1 is 8 C1 is 7 E8 is3 F1 is 3 H9 is 6 I5 is 4 C9 is 5 F8 is 6 H5 is 8 H7 is 4 I7 is 3 C7 is 6 C8 is 4 F7 is 5"

+How to make this more challenging?
+Turn the signal into HF desense.

+# Text of Challenge in CTFd

+We had all been uncomfortable with the messages from under the ice.
+It just wasn't believable that our hiker or someone associated with him would be able to deploy this many pranks, this widely, while laid up in the hospital.

+Increasing reports of GPS intereference were making the news.
+The levels weren't yet above the old selective availability threshold, so all official public opinions were that things were performing normally.

+However, this was far from the case.

+A large amount of our staff was now supporting a multi-agency effort into what was going on with GPS.
+The amount of devices, equipment, and services depending on GPS was enormous.

+I took over analyzing anything that the automated scripts thought was useful chatter, related to any of the target cities from the beacons.

+And on Thursday morning, I got an unusual file.
+I started on that one first.

+"What game are we playing today?"
+I said softly to myself.